mangohead12/PatrickFPortfolio/_pages/about.md

 ## Straw Bridge Challenge

 The final project for Machine Design was a challenge to design, build and test straw bridges.
 Grades were based on failure load prediction and performance efficiency compared to the class average.
-My group ended up scoring the highest efficiency ever in class history with an efficiency of 732%.
+My group ended up scoring the highest efficiency ever in the class's history with an efficiency of 732%.
 Our success was attributed performing several iterations of simulation to find the most effecient design while building several prototypes to ensure the best build quality.

 ![Bridge]({{ '/images/bridge.PNG' | relative_url }}){:.img-fluid}